How I Have Tough Financial Conversations with My Partner

 “People do some crazy things with money.
 But no one is crazy.
 Here’s the thing: People from different generations, raised by different parents who earned different incomes and held different values, in different parts of the world, born into different economies, experiencing different job markets with different incentives and different degrees of luck, learn very different lessons.
 Everyone has their own unique experience with how the world works.
 And what you’ve experienced is more compelling than what you learn second-hand.
 So all of us—you, me, everyone—go through life anchored to a set of views about how money works that vary wildly from person to person.
 What seems crazy to you might make sense to me." ― Morgan Housel

-You don’t have to agree on every big thing with your partner.
-Agree to disagree.
+3. You don’t have to agree on every big thing with your partner.
+You can agree to disagree.

-Income does not determine value in a relationship.
+4. Income does not determine your value in a relationship.

-Money is more than a necessity to survive in a capitalistic world.
+Money is more than a means to survive in our capitalistic world.
 It is a complex mix of identity, childhood, trauma, pride, and dreams.
-Learning to navigate it together is one of the hardest and most intimate things we will ever do.
-And every time we get a little better at it, our relationship gets a little stronger.
+Learning to handle it is one of the hardest and most intimate things we will ever do as a couple.
+And every time we get a little better at it, our relationship becomes a little stronger.

 Love is a choice, and having tough financial conversations is one of the many ways we choose each other over and over again.